Bikaner: History

-During the 18th century, there was an internecine war between the rulers of Bikaner and Jodhpur and also amongst other thakurs, which was put down by British troops.
+During the 18th century, there was an internecine war between the rulers of Bikaner and Jodhpur and also among other thakurs, which was put down by British troops.

 Following Maharaja Gaj Singh, Maharaja Surat Singh ruled from 1787 to 1828 and lavishly decorated the audience hall (see illustration) with glass and lively paintwork.
 Under a treaty of paramountcy signed in 1818, during Maharaja Surat Singh's reign, Bikaner came under the suzerainty of the British, after which the Maharajas of Bikaner invested heavily in refurbishing Junagarh fort.

 Dungar Singh, who reigned from 1872 to 1887, built the Badal Mahal, the 'weather palace', so named in view of a painting of clouds and falling rain, a rare event in arid Bikaner.

 General Maharaja Ganga Singh, who ruled from 1887 to 1943, was the best-known of the Rajasthan princes and was a favourite of the British Viceroys of India.
 He was appointed a Knight Commander of the Order of the Star of India, served as a member of the Imperial War Cabinet, represented India at the Imperial Conferences during the First World War and the British Empire at the Versailles Peace Conference.
 His contribution to the building activity in Junagarh involved separate halls for public and private audiences in the Ganga Mahal and a durbar hall for formal functions.
 He also built the Ganga Niwas Palace, which has towers at the entrance patio.
 This palace was designed by Sir Samuel Swinton Jacob, the third of the new palaces built in Bikaner.
-He named the building Lalgarh Palace in honour of his father and moved his main residence there from Junagarh Fort in 1902.
+He named the building Lalgarh Palace in honour of his father, and moved his main residence there from Junagarh Fort in 1902.
 The hall where he held his Golden Jubilee (in 1938) as Bikaner's ruler is now a museum.

 Ganga Singh's son, Lieutenant-General Sir Sadul Singh, the Yuvaraja of Bikaner, succeeded his father as Maharaja in 1943, but acceded his state to the Union of India in 1949.
-Maharaja Sadul Singh died in 1950, being succeeded in the title by his son, Karni Singh (1924-1988).
-The Royal Family still lives in a suite in Lalgarh Palace, which they have converted into a heritage hotel.
+Maharaja Sadul Singh died in 1950, being succeeded in the title by his son, Karni Singh (1924–1988).
+The royal family of Bikaner still lives in a suite in Lalgarh Palace, which they have converted into a heritage hotel.